Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ```

 **Validation**: building on the previous idea, `@JvmBoxed` could be implemented as a [Bean validator](https://beanvalidation.org/), so frameworks like Hibernate would automatically execute the corresponding checks.
 Alas, the Bean Validation specification is a huge mess right now.
 By Java 7 it was part of the standard distribution in the `javax.validation` package, but now it's moved to `jakarta.validation` (this is in fact the [main change](https://beanvalidation.org/3.0/) between versions 2 and 3 of the specification).
 It is impossible to provide good compatibility with many Java versions on those grounds.

+**Annotating properties**: in a previous iteration it was allowed to annotate properties, which were seen as "containers" for their accessors.
+Ultimately we found that in most scenarios in which `@JvmExposeBoxed` was used in a property, a name for the getter was also required anyway, so we decided to make this case more explicit.

 ## Comparison with Scala